Children's Services Practice Notes — Return to homepage

 Practice Model Components

-• Engaging - involving children, families, relevant stakeholders; building rapport and partnerships; investing in staff well-being and development
+• Engaging — involving children, families, and relevant stakeholders; building rapport and partnerships; investing in staff well-being and development

 • Implementing — putting the plan into action; monitoring progress; making adjustments; ensuring services are delivered; celebrating success